wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 https://docs.microsoft.com/en-us/azure/active-directory/enterprise-users/directory-delete-howto

-## Topics

-The fictional company for use in examples, <a target="_blank" href="https://github.com/microsoft/TailwindTraders/tree/master/Documents/DemoScripts/Integrating%20Azure%20DevOps%2C%20Microsoft%20Teams%20and%20GitHub">Tailwind Traders</a>

 ## Azure Futures Roadmap

 PROTIP: The minimum prior notification will Microsoft give before ending support for products governed by the Modern Lifecycle Policy is 12 months.